 Is it Safe to Visit Hawaii Right Now?

 There are other issues facing Hawaii right now.
-The beaches of the beautiful islands of Hawaii are becoming very polluted with (mainly) plastics washing up on the shore.
+The beaches of Hawaii are becoming very polluted with (mainly) plastics washing up on the shore.

 This is a both an environmental & an economic problem.
 Tourists are drawn to its sandy beaches and don’t want to sit on the sand surrounded by trash.